 • New blower motor: $250–$800

-Furnace problems can be an expensive headache, but not when you call Age Heating & Cooling.
-We’ve been providing the quality, affordable furnace repair Sandpoint homeowners have trusted since {year}.
+Furnace issues can be a costly headache, but not when you work with Age Heating & Cooling.
+We’ve been providing the quality, affordable furnace repair Sandpoint homeowners have relied on since {year}.
 Contact us at 208-603-2210 to receive your free estimate today.